ST-1101-gif/notes/cs161-compiuter security/Cryptography/symmetric.md

 <https://textbook.cs161.org/crypto/symmetric.html#64-block-ciphers>

+### Padding

+**Padding** is the process of adding extra data to a message ​​before​​ encryption to ensure its length meets the specific requirements of the cryptographic algorithm.

 One correct padding scheme is PKCS#7 padding.
 In this scheme, we pad the message by the number of padding bytes used.